Who is the Son of Man? Jesus or Us?

-The phrase “son of man” occurs in 178 verses in the Bible.
-Sometimes it’s written as “son of man” and other times, as “Son of man.”
+The phrase son of man occurs in 178 verses in the Bible.
+Sometimes son is written with an uppercase S and other times with a lowercase s.

-When used as Son of man, the references are to Jesus, as seen in all four gospels (28 times in Matthew; 13 times in Mark; 25 times in Luke; and 12 times in John).
+When used with an uppercase S, the references are to Jesus, as seen in all four gospels (28 times in Matthew; 13 times in Mark; 25 times in Luke; and 12 times in John).
 It’s also written this way in Psalm 80:17, Daniel 7:13, and Acts 7:56, again implying Jesus.

-What’s really interesting is the use of son of man.
+What’s really interesting is the use of son with a lowercase s.
 It’s used 93 times in the book of Ezekiel as God’s pet name for his prophet.
 But God also uses this as a name for Daniel (Daniel 8:17).

-Three other mentions of son of man are in Hebrews 2:6, Revelation 1:13, and Revelation 14:14, which somewhat seems to straddle these two understandings of the phrase.
+Three other mentions are in Hebrews 2:6, Revelation 1:13, and Revelation 14:14, which somewhat seems to straddle these two understandings of the phrase.

 So, how can the Son of man refer to Jesus, while son of man refer to people?

 Here are my thoughts: Jesus is the only son of God.
 We, as his church, are his bride.
 Therefore, through this spiritual marriage, we also become children of God, that is, sons of God, or to slide back into the euphemism, sons of man.